pepegc/svelte-cubed/README.md

-# Warning: this project as been deprecated
+## Warning: this project has been deprecated

 Consider using one of the several three.js component libraries available for Svelte (e.g. [Threlte](https://threlte.xyz/)).